-Sam, ‘The Maple Lady’ – Eastfork Nursery is family partnership between my husband Dave and myself [Sam].
+Sam, the Maple Lady I am, and I welcome you to Eastfork Nursery.
+Eastfork Nursery is a family partnership between my husband Dave and myself.
 We found our piece of Paradise on 13 acres in La Center, Washington in 1984 and started Eastfork Nursery the next year.
 The vision began when we first arrived in June 1984.
-During the first summer we were clearing our land of uglies – weeds, plus wild blackberries, thistles, and nettles, I began to visualize the landscape with maple trees, specifically Japanese Maples [JMs] planted in and around our large specimen Oaks and Firs.
-I didn’t want to cut down one tree.
-I wanted to add to nature and not take away.
+During the first summer we were clearing our land of uglies – weeds, plus wild blackberries, thistles, and nettles when I began to visualize the landscape with maple trees, specifically Japanese Maples [JMs] planted in and around our large specimen oaks and firs.
+I didn’t want to cut down one tree – I wanted to add to the nature around me.

-Because in 1985 I had a full-time desk job – I was open by appointment only on weekends or early evenings during the summer.
-Then in 2006 I retired from my day job and created my own website and began shipping JMs all over the U.S. I guarantee my maples will arrive in good condition or I will refund the customer’s money or replace the maple.
+Because in 1985 I had a full-time desk job I was open by appointment only on weekends or early evenings during the summer.
+Then in 2006 I retired from my day job and created my own website and began shipping JMs all over the country.
+I guarantee my maples will arrive in good condition or I will refund the customer’s money or replace the maple.
 Necessity made me a ‘Master Packer’ and my customers appreciate the effort.
-I am still open by appointment and there is nothing more rewarding than walking with my customers around the our property and sharing my knowledge and reason for planting a specific maple in a specific location.
+I am still open by appointment and there is nothing more rewarding than walking with my customers and friends around our property and sharing my knowledge and reason for planting a specific maple in a specific location.